0gust1/molstar-svelte/src/routes/roadmap/+page.md

 - [ ] create a set of controls components (button-bar, debug ui, etc.), refine styling concerns (outside plugin)
 - [ ] refine the API around representation and coloring (in plugin)
 - [ ] A drag and drop component to load a file (most common formats, including `ply`).
-- [ ] explore a dedicated synchronized grid component
+- [ ] explore a dedicated synchronized grid component, with zoomable/focusable thumbnails
 - [ ] explore a dedicated superposition component

 ## References / resources